-The New Normal is a charity set up to help connect young adults who are struggling through grief from bereavement.
+The New Normal is a charity set up to help connect young adults who are struggling with grief following bereavement.
 Their goal is to reach as many people who need support as they can, providing the space for those who need it most.

-The impact of loss from others on our own experiences and how triggering news reporting has become for so many.
-As a charity we have been able to still connect with our users through video meetings and calls and the number of people who are suffering is huge.
-Though people may not be losing someone newly they are experiencing a reoccurrence of their own grief from watching so much death around them and in the wider communities.
+This pandemic in some ways has amplified the impact of loss from others on our own experiences and it's surprising how triggering news reporting has become for so many.
+As a charity we have been able to connect with our users through video meetings and calls.
+The number of people suffering is huge.
+Though people may not be losing someone new, they are experiencing a reoccurrence of their own grief from watching so much death around them and in the wider community.

-That in your darkest moments we are always there to offer the support you need and that you are never alone in your grief journey.
+We want people to know that in their darkest moments we are always there to offer the support they need and that they are never alone in their grief journey.

-If you would like to get in contact or find out more information about 'The New Normal' please visit their website - https://www.thenewnormalcharity.com/
+If you would like to get in contact or find out more information about 'The New Normal' please visit their website.